nt74/aes67daemon-installers/README.md

 With the appropriate key material on the system, enroll the public key:

 ```
-# mokutil --import /var/lib/dkms/mok.pub"
+# mokutil --import /var/lib/dkms/mok.pub
 ```

 You'll be prompted to create a password.
-Enter it twice, it can also be blank.
+Enter it twice.

 Reboot the computer.
 At boot you'll see the MOK Manager EFI interface: